<?xml version="1.0" encoding="UTF-8"?>

 <updated>2026-04-26T00:00:00.000Z</updated>

-<summary>A practical Gamma alternative comparison for teams that like fast AI drafts but need editable slide source, visual cleanup, HTML export, and agent workflows.</summary>
+<summary>A practical Gamma alternative for editable AI decks: keep fast AI drafts, but add editable slide source, visual cleanup, HTML export, and agent workflows.</summary>

 </entry>